 If you are going to boil the garlic, then you can probably leave the sprout in tact.
 The process of boiling the cloves will remove the bitter taste.

 It never hurts to try planting the sprouting cloves, in the ground or in a pot so the green tips are just a little below the soil line.
 After a while, you should end up with new bulbs to use, provided you properly look after them.
-You can roast the entire head of garlic and make a spread, or peel and mash the cloves, freezing them for later.
-Or consider using the green garlic sprouts in a recipe, perhaps a stir fry with other vegetables.
+You can roast the entire head and make a spread, or peel and mash the cloves, freezing them for later.
+Or consider using the green sprouts in a recipe, perhaps a stir fry with other vegetables.